Introduction

 L. reuteri lowers cholesterol and increases vitamin D absorption.

-Cholesterol is a lipid molecule that is used to build and repair cells and serves as a precursor for the production of steroid hormones, vitamin D, and bile acids.
+Cholesterol is a lipid molecule used to build and repair cells and serves as a precursor for producing steroid hormones, vitamin D, and bile acids.
 Bile acids are produced by the liver and secreted into the digestive tract, where they emulsify dietary fats.
-Bile acids are reabsorbed by the small intestine along with dietary cholesterol, fats, and fat-soluble vitamins such as vitamins A, D, E, and K. Cholesterol is recycled through this route between the liver and intestines.[20]
+The small intestine reabsorbs bile acids along with dietary cholesterol, fats, and fat-soluble vitamins such as A, D, E, and K. Cholesterol undergoes recycling via this route between the liver and intestines.[23]

-The same group of researchers repeated their experiment in a later study published in 2000, but this time they supplemented mice with L. reuteri prior to feeding them a cholesterol-raising diet.
+The same group of researchers repeated their experiment in a later study published in 2000, but this time, they supplemented mice with L. reuteri before feeding them a cholesterol-raising diet.
 They gave mice a standard chow diet and assigned them to one of three treatment groups.
-Group one consumed water supplemented with 10,000 CFU of L. reuteri strain CRL 1098 for seven days, group two consumed water supplemented with non-fat milk for seven days, and group three consumed normal water.
+Group one drank water supplemented with 10,000 CFU of L. reuteri strain CRL 1098 for seven days, group two drank water supplemented with non-fat milk for seven days, and group three drank ordinary water.
 Next, the researchers fed groups one and two the same saturated fat-supplemented diet they used in their 1998 experiments for seven days.
-Group three, the control group, remained on the standard diet for an additional seven days.
+Group three, the control group, remained on the standard diet for seven more days.

 In the latter study, the same group of researchers investigated the cholesterol-lowering effects of L. reuteri encapsulated in microparticles and added to food.
 This mode of probiotic delivery protects the bacteria from harsh stomach conditions and increases their delivery to the small intestine.
 For this experiment, the researchers asked participants with high cholesterol levels to consume a supplement containing 3 billion CFU of L. reuteri strain NCIMB 30242 or a placebo for nine weeks.
 Participants who consumed the probiotic supplement experienced a 12 percent reduction in LDL cholesterol and a nine percent reduction in total cholesterol.[2]